YAL-GameMaker/FieldsForTwo/README.md

 This ensures the "attack" applies after the same turn on both sides.

 As for networking itself,
-the example includes a simple "network adapter" system with TCP and Steamworks implementations.
+the example includes a simple two-player "network adapter" system with TCP and Steamworks implementations.

 ## The "game"
 This time I decided to _not_ make an off-spec Tetris clone, so you get a pseudo-game that features each of the key elements:

-- Variously-sized blocks spawn on the top of the screen and fall down, stacking together.
+- Variously-sized blocks spawn on the top of the screen and fall down, stacking up.
 - You lose if the blocks pile up all the way to the top of the screen.
 - You can click on the blocks to destroy them.
   Falling blocks are worth 2 points, stale blocks are worth 1.